 In an industry where job hopping is prevalent, what can employers do to keep their employees content?
 The focus should be on fostering an environment that makes coming to work a joyful experience.
 The optimal way to achieve this is by providing employees with challenging and meaningful work that becomes bigger than their personal interests.
 Countless studies show that this, more than anything else, is the key to keeping employees engaged.
 The 2018 Developer Skills Report found that 43.3% of developer candidates chose solving interesting problems as their top criteria when searching for a job.
 Adding to this, fintech companies that rank as the most desirable to work for are ones that give their workers a strong sense of being cared for.
 This means doing simple things like offering recognition for a job well done or communicating company changes before there are implemented.

-Attract top talent to your organization by partnering with IMPACT Payments Recruiting.
+Tired of hiring zombies?
+Attract living, breathing talent to your organization by partnering with IMPACT Payments Recruiting.
 The experienced recruitment consultants at IMPACT have been working with some of the most premier payments companies in the industry for more than a decade, connecting them with exceptional candidates for high-level positions.
 Our recruiting team is comprised of former payments industry professionals, so we have an in-depth understanding of how to target and evaluate candidates for your hiring needs.
 Learn more about IMPACT – contact us today.